mstack/bootcamp-azure-application-insights/README.md

 <a name="publish-to-azure"></a>
 ## Publish the webapplication to Azure

-1. If the application is still running in debug, now is the time so stop it.
+1. If the application is still running in debug, now is the time so stop it (either close the browser or in Visual Studio hit SHIFT+F5)
 2. In the Solution Explorer (hit CTRL+W,S to view the Solution Explorer) right click on the project and select **Publish** from the context menu.

    ![004 Select Publish in the Solution Explorer context menu][4]